svc-bi-concepts/test-mkdocs/docs/data-quality.md

 - error_if: ">50" → Fails if order_total exceeds 50
 - warn_if: ">0" → Raises a warning if order_total is greater than 0
-- where: "status IN ('completed', 'shipped')" → Applies only to completed & shipped orde
+- where: "status IN ('completed', 'shipped')" → Applies only to completed & shipped orders

 ---